 Enhancement Tracking and Backlog

-Inspired by Kubernetes enhancements, service-api's provides a process for introducing new functionality or considerable changes to the project.
+Inspired by Kubernetes enhancements, Gateway API provides a process for introducing new functionality or considerable changes to the project.
 The enhancement process will evolve over time as the project matures.

 Enhancements provides the basis of a community roadmap.
 Enhancements may be filed by anyone, but require approval from a maintainer to accept the enhancement into the project.